Lacey soldier punished, kicked out for behavior related to combat trauma

 LACEY, Wash. — Jeffrey Smith served three tours in Afghanistan, but earlier this year, he found himself fighting a new battle: a fight to leave the Army with honor and veterans benefits, like long-term medical help.

-“I don’t know how to function normally,” said Smith, a former infantryman. “ I don’t know what I’m going to do.”
+“I don’t know how to function normally," the former infantryman said. “ I don’t know what I’m going to do.”

 After a 10-year career in the service, Smith, 33, was on track to get out of the military with a medical discharge.
 He has combat-related post-traumatic stress disorder, and Army doctors found his trauma was too debilitating for him to stay in the military.